Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/270_Closest_Binary_Search_Tree_Value.md

 ### Solution two, iterative

 Walk the path down the tree close to the target, return the closest value on the path.
-Think about why the cloests value is definitely on this path.
+Think about why the closest value is definitely on this path.

 ```cpp
 int closestValue(TreeNode* root, double target) {